-Sub-PU motion prediction mode signaling
+Sub-CU motion prediction mode signaling

-The sub-PU modes are enabled as an additional merge candidates and there is no additional syntax element required to signal the modes.
-Two additional merge candidates are added to merge candidates list of each PU to represent the ATMVP mode and STMVP mode.
+The sub-CU modes are enabled as additional merge candidates and there is no additional syntax element required to signal the modes.
+Two additional merge candidates are added to merge candidates list of each CU to represent the ATMVP mode and STMVP mode.
 Up to seven merge candidates are used, if the sequence parameter set indicates that ATMVP and STMVP are enabled.
 At encoding logic of the additional merge candidates is same as the merge candidates in HM, which means, for each CU in P or B slice, two more RD checks is needed for the two additional merge candidates.